 - Represents the personal, corporate, or organizational entity to be identified with the application

-- Is not the debug key generated by the Android SDK tools.
+- It is not the debug key generated by the Android SDK tools.

 Generate your Key